 Britain's bestselling and most widely respected military historian, Sir Antony Beevor's previous books include Stalingrad (winner of the Samuel Johnson Prize for History and Hawthornden Prize for Literature), Berlin - The Downfall and D-Day - The Battle for Normandy.

 Celebrate VE Day with Sir Antony Beevor - NEW DATE

-This week's 75th anniversary of VE Day is very different to the one that was planned, but you can book for next year to mark the anniversary of when the defeated Nazis finally surrendered, bringing to an end one of the bloodiest conflicts the world has ever known.
+Mark the anniversary of Victory in Europe Day, the moment the Nazis finally surrendered and brought to an end one of the bloodiest conflicts in history.
 There are countless tales of heroism and sacrifice from the period, some of which you will hear during this exclusive tour to Northern Europe.

 In addition to visiting Arnhem, you will tour the Dunkirk beaches and the Dunkirk War Museum in France, as well as Hartenstein Airborne Museum and Ginkel Heath in the Netherlands.
 Other highlights include a visit to Pegasus Bridge - one of the first targets in the small hours of Operation Overlord - and trips to Sword and Omaha beaches, including a tour of the German defences.
 You will see the 11th-century Château de Creully that served as Field Marshal Montgomery's tactical headquarters during the summer of 1944.